yokawasa/yokawasa.github.io/_posts/2018-07-05-moving-to-jekyll-based-github-page.md

 ```
 In addition, add my custom domain for my GitHub Pages site in Github Page setting page by following [Adding or removing a custom domain for your GitHub Pages site](https://help.github.com/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site/)

-Finally, confirm that I can access to my Github page with my custom domain
+Finally, confirm the access to my Github page with my custom domain
 ```sh
 $ curl https://unofficialism.info
 ```